earth-mover/flux-web-demos/README.md

-# Earthmover Query Service Demos
+# Earthmover Flux Demos

-A showcase for using Earthmover's Query Service to drive web applications, built with React and Mapbox
+A showcase for using Earthmover's Flux APIs to drive web applications, built with React and Mapbox

 ## Running Locally